DWDM-FM

 DWDM (95.5 FM), on-air as Eagle FM 95.5, is a radio station in the Philippines owned and operated by the Eagle Broadcasting Corporation.
-The station's studio are located at EBC Bldg., No. 25 Central Ave., Diliman, Quezon City; and its transmitter facility is located at 16 Quirino St., Sumulong Highway, Brgy.
-Sta.
-Cruz, Antipolo.
+The station's studio and transmitter are located at EBC Bldg., No. 25 Central Ave., Diliman, Quezon City.
 The station operates daily from 4:00 am to 12:00 midnight.

 History

 1973–1992: DZBU/DWDM

-The station began in 1973 as DZBU, airing programs from sister station DZEC.
+The station first went on air in 1973 as DZBU, airing programs from sister station DZEC.
 In November 1978, it moved to 95.5 FM as DZEC shifted to 1062 AM.
 It adopted the call letters DWDM in 1981.
+During the mid-80s, it was known as Diamond 95.5 DM.

-1992–2002: Pinoy Radio
+1992–2001: Pinoy Radio

-In 1992, the station became Pinoy Radio DM 95.5 (pronounced “ninety-five-five”), adopting an all-OPM format and pioneering the use of mixed Filipino-English by its DJs.
+In 1992, the station became Pinoy Radio DM 95.5 and adopted an all-OPM format and pioneering the use of mixed Filipino-English by its DJs.
 It also launched the Pinoy Music Awards to honor OPM artists.
-The station operated until it went off the air in 2002.

-2002–2007: DWDM 95.5
+2001–2007: DWDM 95.5

-In 2002, the station rebranded as DWDM 95.5 (pronounced “ninety-five-point-five”), a fully automated adult contemporary station known as “Dazzling Music” with the slogan “Feel Your Music.”
-It played 90s to contemporary hits on weekdays, rock on weeknights (“Fascinating Refreshing Classics”), and 70s–80s music on weekends.
+In 2001, the station was relaunched as DWDM 95.5, a fully automated adult contemporary station with the slogan "Feel Your Music".
+It played music from the 90s to the present on weekdays, rock on weeknights ("Fascinating Refreshing Classics"), and music from the 70s and 80s on weekends.

 It ceased transmission in January 2007 for transmitter upgrades, briefly returned in May with limited hours, then went off the air again on June 8, 2007.